3 lessons from Roblox’s growth to gaming dominance – TechCrunch

 The game industry is infamously cyclical.
 New platforms emerge, become promising, then grow overcrowded and competitive.
 Usually, this cycle relates to hardware (the iPhone, virtual reality helmets, game consoles like the Nintendo Switch) or massive changes in consumer behavior (the emergence of Facebook, the early growth of the internet).
 But Roblox, a pure software play, shows that exceptions could exist.

 It’s still early days.
 Roblox reported that it paid out $30 million to game developers in 2017, doubling to $60 million in 2018.
-Since Roblox keeps 65 percent of revenue from its games, that means it made around $230 million total in 2018.
-Its top 10 developers made about $2.5 million each.
+Developers receive a quarter of the revenue made from their games, with another quarter covering payment processing and another quarter covering cloud hosting.
+Its top 10 developers made about $3 million on average each.
 Seven of its games have also entered a “billion plays” club:

 - Meep City – 3.7 billion visits

-Note: Update: TechCrunch corrected “2 million experiences” to be 50 million experiences from 2 million creators.
-We also provided more context of the revenue breakdown of payments made on Roblox to developers.